dp4wtea/physicstryings/README.md

 # physicstryings
-Python implementation of some physics demos originally created by Matthias Müller
+Python implementation of some physics demos originally created by Matthias Müller on <a href = "https://matthias-research.github.io/pages/tenMinutePhysics/index.html">
+TenMinutePhysics </a>